-FLIGHT MANAGEMENT SYSTEM PROCE-DURE- An arrival, departure, or approach procedure developed for use by aircraft with a slant (/) E or slant (/) F equipment suffix.
-FLIGHT PATH- A line, course, or track along which an aircraft is flying or intended to be flown.
+FLIGHT PATH - A line, course, or track along which an aircraft is flying or intended to be flown.

-'''

 (See COURSE.)
 (See TRACK.)

-'''

 FLIGHT PLAN- Specified information relating to the intended flight of an aircraft that is filed orally or in writing with an FSS or an ATC facility.